syntacore/snippy/llvm/tools/llvm-snippy/README.md

 ./llvm-snippy -march=riscv64-linux-gnu -list-opcode-names
 ```

-At the time of open-sourcing, llvm-snippy works with all RISCV instructions.
+At the time of open-sourcing, llvm-snippy works with all RISCV instructions available in the LLVM backend.

 ### access-ranges